amanzi/amanzi/doc/input_spec/AmanziNativeSpecV6.rst

 Operators sublist describes the PDE structure of the flow, specifies a discretization scheme, and selects assembling schemas for matrices and preconditioners.

-* `"diffusion operator`" [sublist] defines parameters for generating and assembling diffusion matrix.
+* `"diffusion operator`" [list] defines parameters for generating and assembling diffusion matrix.

-  * `"matrix`" [sublist] defines parameters for generating and assembling diffusion matrix.
+  * `"matrix`" [list] defines parameters for generating and assembling diffusion matrix.
 See section describing operators.
     When `"Richards problem`" is selected, Flow PK sets up proper value for parameter `"upwind method`" of this sublist.

-  * `"preconditioner`" [sublist] defines parameters for generating and assembling diffusion matrix that is used to create preconditioner.
+  * `"preconditioner`" [list] defines parameters for generating and assembling diffusion matrix that is used to create preconditioner.
     This sublist is ignored inside sublist `"Darcy problem`".
     Since update of preconditioner can be lagged, we need two objects called `"matrix`" and `"preconditioner`".